scheidelg/CA-AE-2020/Notes.md

 1. Pick:

-      a. a name for the class OneNote notebook that is fairly simple and easy to remember
+    - a name for the class OneNote notebook that is fairly simple and easy to remember

-      b. a corresponding FQDN as a subdomaon of scheidel.net
+    - a corresponding FQDN as a subdomaon of scheidel.net

-      c. a corresponding GitHub project name
+    - a corresponding GitHub project name

    We're looking for a OneNote notebook name that's easy for students to remember and closely associated with the event, with a matching FQDN that is easy to remember, short, and easy to type.